- Dr Siobhan Magee

 - Research Interests

-- Kinship and relatedness, Marriage, History and Memory, especially as explored through intergenerational relations, Gender and Sexuality, Material Culture, United States, Poland, Political and economic anthropology, Legal anthropology, Food and clothing industries
+- Kinship and relatedness, Marriage, History and Memory, Gender and Sexuality, Material Culture, United States, Poland, Political and economic anthropology, Legal anthropology, Food and clothing industries

-Siobhan Magee is a Research Fellow (2017-2020) on the European Research Council-funded project 'A Global Anthropology of Transforming Marriage' (AGATM, PI Professor Janet Carsten).
+I am a Research Fellow (2017-2020) on the European Research Council-funded project 'A Global Anthropology of Transforming Marriage' (AGATM, PI Professor Janet Carsten).
 In 2017 and 2018, I carried out research on some of the ideas, practices, and histories surrounding marriage in Virginia, USA.

-She completed her PhD on fur clothing and intergenerational relations in Poland at the University of Edinburgh (2013) and has since worked on a design anthropology project about secondhand clothing and 'the Internet of Things' (Edinburgh, in collaboration with UCL and Oxfam UK), held a Postdoctoral Research Fellowship at the Institute for Advanced Studies in the Humanities (Edinburgh), and lectured at the Rijksuniversiteit Groningen in the Netherlands.
+I've previously worked between Informatics at the University of Edinburgh and Edinburgh College of Art on a design anthropology project about secondhand goods and 'the Internet of Things' (for which I carried out research in Manchester, UK), held a Postdoctoral Research Fellowship at the Institute for Advanced Studies in the Humanities, and taught at the Rijksuniversiteit Groningen in the Netherlands.
 I received my PhD from Edinburgh in 2013.